-Although the next-door Granville neighborhood is better-suited to club hopping, Yaletown still has a handful of options for those who are looking for a swankier dance hall.
+Although the next-door Granville neighborhood is better-suited to club-hopping, Yaletown still has a handful of options for those who are looking for a swankier dance hall.

-- Bar None Nightclub: This is the epitome of the Yaletown dance club, combining live music with sleek and luxe decor.
+- Bar None Nightclub: This is the epitome of the Yaletown dance club, combining live music with a sleek and luxe decor.